Monemvasia Mosque: Architecture

 The architecture of the monument is nowadays difficult to decipher because of successive reconstructions and changes of use.
-The building currently has a square prayer hall with an interior side of 6.5 metres, a rectangular extension to the west, while on the north side, a two-storey room now serves as a reception for visitors and a offices for the archaeological service.
+The building currently has a square prayer hall with an interior side of 6.5 m, a rectangular extension to the west, while on the north side, a two-storey room now serves as a reception for visitors and a offices for the archaeological service.
 The mihrab and the porch are not preserved.
-The dome, originally culminating at 8.5 metres in height, rests on four squinches.
-The minaret, no longer surviving, once occupied the southwest corner.
+The dome, originally 8.5 m tall, rests on four squinches.
+The minaret, subsequently destroyed, once occupied the southwest corner.